perrywortman/sip/README.md

 * Sass.
 We're using it and to update this theme you should be cozy with it or get ready to learn how to use.
 If you don't know Sass, you should definitely jump in.
 The water's fine and you'll thank me later.
 I accept thanks in tacos and tea: Earl Gray, hot.

-* Gulpjs Task Automation â€” This has been a biggy!
+* Gulpjs Task Automation &mdash; This has been a biggy!
 Lots of work done and yet to-do.
 Your gulpjs file will help automate nifty tasks such as autoprefixing, compiling and minifying Sass files; cleaning up your theme directory and even packaging/zipping your theme!
 Cool.
 Right?